 but so far as I can see such a hope would be chimerical."

 - Bertrand Russell, Logical Atomism

-Russell was probably the pre-eminant philosopher of the Twentieth Century.
+Russell was in my opinion possibly the pre-eminent philosopher of the twentieth century.

 I don't think this should be thought of as diminishing the importance of